WebAssembly/threads/document/core/exec/runtime.rst

 *Global reduction* is concerned with allocation in the global store and synchronization between multiple :ref:`threads <syntax-thread>`.
 It emits a (possibly empty) set of events that are produced by the corresponding step of computation.

-Formally, glboal reduction is a relation
+Formally, global reduction is a relation

 .. math::
    \config \stepto^{\evt^\ast} \config